mattsq/crosslearner/_sources/representation_pretraining.rst.txt

 linear decoder tries to predict the original features.
 Only the shared representation network ``phi`` and this decoder are updated.

-When ``verbose`` is enabled the average reconstruction loss for each pretraining epoch is printed to the console.
+When ``verbose`` is enabled a progress bar tracks batches and the average reconstruction loss for each pretraining epoch is printed to the console.

 ``pretrain_mask_prob`` controls the fraction of features set to zero, mimicking missing covariates.  ``pretrain_lr`` can override the encoder's learning rate